 It is if no surprise that the long haul busses are expensive (so much so internal flights can be cheaper) but if you are not in the position or feel comfortable to attempt hitchhiking, just avoid booking busses online to dodge the crappy exchange rate and instead be sure to book days in advance.
-So if you arrive into a location and know roughly when you plan to leave, book a bus as early as possible.
+So if you arrive at a location and know roughly when you plan to leave, book a bus as early as possible.

 However, if you are eager to hitchhike but find yourself flying solo, it is easy to meet and convince other backpackers to join you.
-Ask around the hostel or visit one of the may ‘South America Backpacking’ groups on Facebook.
+Ask around the hostel or visit one of the many ‘South America Backpacking’ groups on Facebook.

 Airbnb is most definitely less expensive than hostels, especially as a couple.
-A bed in a dorm room can cost anything between €9 – €15 per person and as two people we found that on Airbnb we could secure a private room for little as €14 per night, across major cities, in centre based areas AND during high season!
+A bed in a dorm room can cost anything between €9 – €15 per person and as two people we found that on Airbnb we could secure a private room for as little as €14 per night, across major cities, in centre based areas AND during high season!

 As a solo traveller, hostels will of course be cheap and cheerful but do not neglect the Couchsurfing option either.
 There are lots of hosts willing to offer a free place to stay and let’s face it, the Argentinians are such generous people that providing any type of hospitality is an honour for them.

 To find the less fancy and therefore more affordable hostels, a little trick we have successfully used is to approach any of the street entertainers or artisanal folk (the guys and gals who make jewellery) and find out where they are all staying.
 Trust us, it’ll be cheap!

 When we set off on this escapade we never did predict that one day we would be wild camping our way across a country as large as Argentina.